BugAlertDotOrg/bugalert/README.md

 For example, while DoS vulnerabilities are generally out of scope, an attack that could crash-loop an nginx server in one packet would still be worthy of a notice.

+Issues generally outside the scope of this project include:

 * Software not in widespread use
 * Denial of service
 * Protocol attacks (e.g. TLS cipher downgrade)